-Lines And Angles: In geometry, lines are figures that are made up of infinite points extending indefinitely in both directions.
+Lines And Angles are the basic shapes in geometry.
+Lines are figures that are made up of infinite points extending indefinitely in both directions.
 Lines are straight and have negligible depth or width.
 There are a variety of lines you will learn about, such as perpendicular lines, intersecting lines, transversal lines, etc. An angle is a figure in which two rays emerge from a common point.
 You may also come across alternate and corresponding angles in this field.
 Geometry shapes and their properties are the most practical branch of mathematics.
 Mostly this concept has been taught in Class 7 and Class 9.

 Definition of Lines and Angles

 Here, the basic definitions and properties of lines and also for angles are given.
 It will give the students a basic knowledge of these geometrical terms.